Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

+Figure~\ref{fig:hfu} compares the HFUs approximated by our analytical model with the ground truth for different GPT models and cluster scales.
+For GPT-1T, our computed HFU only differs from the ground truth by $1.8\%$.
+The discrepancy between our analytical model and the ground truth comes from our idealistic modeling of GPU computation and communication, assumptions on how computation and communication overlap, and underestimation of memory overhead.
+Such discrepancy goes up as the model size decreases.
+For the GPT-22B model, our estimation error is $10.8\%$ compared to ground truth MFU.
+The rest of this section utilizes our analytical model to estimate the training iteration time of Rail-only interconnects.

-\subsection{What is the Ideal Size of an HB Domain?}
+\subsection{What is the Optimal Size of an HB domain?}

-Increasing HB domain size reduces the network overhead of a training iteration.
-The question that naturally follows the rail-only network design process is, \textit{what should be the ideal size of the HB domain?} In Figure~\ref{fig:iter_time_dom_sz}, we vary the HB domain size ($K$) and plot the training iteration time for GPT-1T and GPT-146B from MegatronLM for clusters of 16384, 32768, and 65536 H100 GPUs.
-The global batch size in this evaluation is 4096 and 1024, respectively.
-We use the optimal parallelization strategy found with our formulation for each cluster size, using the bandwidth and computational ability parameters of GH200.
-We also compute the ideal-case performance of the "Any-to-Any NVLink" training iteration time.
-This design point represents the idealized scenario where a full-bisection NVLink fabric connects every GPU or the case where $K=N$, where $N$ is the total GPU count. \looseness=-1
+Intuitively, increasing HB domain size reduces the inter-platform network overhead during training.
+This section answers the following question: \textit{what is the optimal size of an HB domain in a Rail-only interconnect?} In Figure~\ref{fig:iter_time_dom_sz}, we vary the HB domain size ($K$) and plot the training iteration time for GPT-1T and GPT-146B MegatronLMs for clusters with 16384, 32768, and 65536 H100 GPUs.
+The global batch size in this evaluation is 4096 and 1024 for GPT-1T and GPT-146B, respectively.
+We enumerate all possible parallelization strategies for each cluster size and use the optimal parallelization strategy found in our analytical model, using the bandwidth and computational ability parameters of DGX GH200.
+In addition, to capture the ideal iteration time, we also compute training iteration time where a full-bisection monolithic NVLink fabric connects every GPU (i.e., the case where $K=N$, where $N$ is the total GPU count). \looseness=-1

-As depicted in Figure~\ref{fig:iter_time_dom_sz}, the iteration time goes down as the HB domain size increases, indicating that larger HB domains reduce the network overhead of training.
-However, the \textit{performance gain} decreases as the HB domain size increases.
-For the larger GPT-1T model, increasing HB domain size from one (i.e., all GPUs connected with only the network domain) to eight sees an average gain of $36.5\%$.
-In contrast, an increment from 8 to 256 realizes a gain of $16.3\%$.
-This reduction in communication time gain can be attributed to Amdahl's law, as the computation time of the DNN remains constant across all instances. \looseness=-1
+As depicted in Figure~\ref{fig:iter_time_dom_sz}, iteration times decrease as the HB domain size increases, indicating that larger HB domains reduce the network overhead during training.
+In both GPT models, the iteration time achieved with an HB domain size of 256 is nearly optimal.
+Compared to the ideal case (all GPUs are under a monolithic HB domain), GPT-146B with an HB domain of 256 is $4.1\%$ slower, while GPT-1T is $0.9\%$ slower.
+However, the \textit{marginal gain} decreases as the HB domain size increases.
+For the larger GPT-1T model, the train iteration time plateaus above 32 GPUs due to Amdhahl's law, suggesting diminishing returns from the increased cost of bigger HB domains.